ssbarbee/ssbarbee/README.md

 ## 🧐 More About Me:

-- 🔭 I’m currently working for Voltz Labs
+- 🔭 I’m currently working for Reya Labs
 - 🤝 I’m looking to collaborate on Open Source Projects
 - 🌱 I’m currently learning NextJS, NestJS, PixiJS & Monkey C;
 - 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/ssbarbee?tab=repositories)
 - 💬 Ask me about anything tech related, I am happy to help (if you have questions with linux you can ask me🐧);
 - 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/filip-bozhinovski-306464122/)
 - 🏃 When I am free, I like jogging and doing half-marathons
 - ♞ I also enjoy playing chess!
-You can find me over at [chess.com](chess.com)
+You can find me over at [chess.com](https://www.chess.com/member/ssbarbe_e)

 <!-- Skopje's weather table -->
 ## 🇲🇰 Skopje's Weather, if you want to visit! ⛅ Watch out on the pollution levels, it tends to get crazy!